testpossessed/acc-setup-manager/docs/index.md

 ### Side by side comparison

 By default ACC Setup Manager shows a single tabbed view of a setup file selected in the tree panel.
-In the toolbar above the setup panel a list will be populated with other versions of the selected setup.
-To perform a side by side comparison of the selected setup with any of it's version check the box labelled **Compare To**.
-This will load the first version in the list for comparison in a similar tabbed view of the selected version.
+In the toolbar above the setup panel a list will be populated with all versions of all setups for the same vehicle and track.
+To perform a side by side comparison of the selected setup with any of it's matches check the box labelled **Compare To**.
+This will load the first version in the list for comparison in a similar tabbed view to the right of the main setup.
 To compare a different version simply select it from the list in the toolbar.

 ### Add and edit notes